Higher Gauging and Non-invertible Condensation Defects: Gauging 1-form symmetries on surfaces in 2+1d

 An important property of a topological line $a$ that can be derived from the $R$-symbols is the \textit{topological spin} $\theta(a)$, which is a root of unity \cite{Vafa:1988ag}, defined in Figure \ref{fig:spin}.
 For invertible lines, the topological spin $\theta(a)$ is related to the $R$-symbols as \ie \theta(a) =\theta(a^{-1}) =( R^{a ,a^{-1}}_{1})^{-1}\,. \fe where $a^{-1}$ is the inverse of $a$.\footnote{For more general non-invertible lines, the topological spin is defined as $\theta(a) = (R^{a, \bar a}_1)^{-1}$ where $\bar a$ is the orientation-reversal of $a$.} Note that the twisting in Figure \ref{fig:spin} is nontrivial because the topological line should be viewed as a ribbon of infinitesimal width.
 For Wilson lines in Chern-Simons gauge theory, the ribbon structure can be understood from the point-splitting regularization that is needed to define the Wilson line \cite{Witten:1988hf}.

 The braiding phase $B(a,b)$ of two invertible topological lines $a$ and $b$, is defined as

-It can be expressed in term of the topological spins as follows\footnote{Because of this relation, the $R$-symbols are sometimes referred to as the half-braiding while $B(a,b)$ as the braiding phase.
+It can be expressed in term of the topological spins as follows\footnote{Because of this relation, $B(a,b)$ is sometimes referred to as the double-braiding phase (or monodromy phase), and $R$ as the braiding.
 We will loosely refer to both of them as braiding.}

 See, for example, \cite{Barkeshli:2014cna}, for a derivation of this formula.